How Australia's Economy Became Addicted to China

 Peter Jennings heads the Australian Strategic Policy Institute (ASPI), a think-tank that advises the Australian prime minister on foreign policy and security.
 “It is hard to swallow,” he said, “but our economic ties to China is the only thing that spared us the 2008 recession.”
 Australia made China its lifeboat in times of crisis, but Canberra was courting Beijing before 2008.
 Labor Prime Minister Kevin Rudd, who first took office in 2007, and the Liberal Tony Abbott, who succeeded him in 2013, did all they could to cultivate close relations with China.
 Rudd himself was a former ambassador to China.
 “Rudd became prime minister at the precise moment when Australians discovered an unprecedented market was available to them,” said Paul Monk, an author and former head of China analysis for the Australian Defense Department, “he epitomized this optimism about China’s opening and development.”
 Under Rudd, Australia made big strides towards signing the China-Australia Free Trade Agreement (ChAFTA), and his successor, Abbott, continued this policy.
 Jennings blames both Labor and Liberal parties for Australia’s economic dependence on China, saying that “both were driven by greed.”
 (Abbott himself admitted in April 2015 that his policy towards China was motivated by “fear and greed.”)
 And, as Jennings said, when the ChAFTA was finally signed in 2015, “no one thought they were now signing with Xi’s China and not Hu’s.”

 Things only changed when Malcom Turnbull (another Liberal) became prime minister.
 What Turnbull found upon taking office in late 2015 was an Australia compromised by Chinese influence at every level.
-Richard McGregor, an Australian journalist and author of several books on China, wrote in his opus Xi Jinping: The Backlash, that “Australia’s backlash came under Malcolm Turnbull,” who he describes as a man once seduced by Chinese opportunities but who, in office, “changed his views, disillusioned with China’s protestations of goodwill in foreign policies and its hardball tactics in bilateral disputes.”
+Richard McGregor, an Australian journalist and author of several books on China, wrote in Xi Jinping: The Backlash, that “Australia’s backlash came under Malcolm Turnbull,” who he describes as a man once seduced by Chinese opportunities but who, in office, “changed his views, disillusioned with China’s protestations of goodwill in foreign policies and its hardball tactics in bilateral disputes.”

 Monk concurred: “Until Malcolm Turnbull became prime minister, China had almost a free hand.”
 Monk said that when Kevin Rudd was prime minister, the Director General of the Australian Security Intelligence Organization, Duncan Lewis, raised the red flag on foreign influence, saying it was a bigger challenge than it had been even at the height of the Cold War, only to have Rudd dismiss this as McCarthyism.
 “Turnbull changed the situation when he asked John Garnaut, a consultant on international relations, to investigate and report to him confidentially about Chinese influence operations in Australia,” said Monk.
 “Turnbull then got foreign influence legislation through parliament, but, according to Garnaut, no meaningful budget was provided to act on it.”
 Still, the law against foreign influence is nettlesome enough to Beijing that it included it in its list of 14 grievances.